2 Day Sarajevo Itinerary With Map

 Afternoon – Some Prompts for Your Free Time

-One size does not fit all so here are some ideas on what to do in Sarajevo on your second afternoon:
+One size does not fit all so and two days is a limited amount of time.
+Here are some ideas on what to do in Sarajevo on your second afternoon:

 • If you like shopping, stroll across the markets.
 In the Ottoman part of town, don’t miss Coppersmith Street and the covered market (Gazi Husrev-Begov Bezistan).
 Don’t forget the Austro-Hungarian part of town.
 Markale Market is definitely worth a visit.